kammitama5/kammitama5.github.io/_posts/2021-03-20-Saturday-March-20th.md

 great examples are Differential Privacy, which is data-dependent, and say, homomorphic encryption, which isn't).
 It's pretty rough, and I took a nap in the afternoon and got up just in time to see the sun set.

+## Generative stuff
+- I'm taking a generative workshop for fun.
+We've done cellular automata, and made some L-trees.
+I think we're doing a bit of reinforcement learning and generative stuff, as well.
+This is just a "I'm curious" class, and it's more creatively focused and unaffiliated with my school (it's in a space run by artists).

 ## Next semester
 - Next semester, we're supposed to be going back to campus, and I can't say I'm thrilled.
 I've really enjoyed my time in quarantine; it feels like I was a good girl and someone decided to give me a treat by telling me I didn't have to go anywhere :)